jayala-29/Tab-Reader-Project/README.md

 ## Phase 1
 Basic interpretation where the number of _ characters represents the string number preceding the fret number on that particular string.
+For now, using the _ character will suffice since we are not worried about time efficiency on a large scale.

 input